menisadi/menisadi.github.io/_posts/2025-10-19-hebneovim.md

 Also, there is a key-binding which can toggle this when it is set automatically, and I don't want to allow it.

 I started with simply applying those settings.
-It worked, but I didn't love the experience and lots of people online say the same: Vim/Neovim isn't great for **bidi** (as in bi-directional writing) in the first place, and that is actually by design.
+It worked, but I didn't love the experience and lots of people online say the same: Vim/Neovim isn't great for **bidi** (as in bi-directional writing) in the first place, and that is actually by design as they "inherent" this from the terminal itself.
 Instead threads online suggested that Emacs, as it relies on its own rendering system, which supports bidi, is the preferred option.
 Ok, I guess I could give Emacs a try, I'm not a hater or something.